Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 Commercially cultivated products allow for a reliable volume of crops as well as a correct identification of species.

+There are still risks, of course.
 The risks of conventional harvesting are:

 - The potential use of pesticides that the plant absorbs.

-- Even organic farming may not be pesticide free farming.
-Organic farmers grow plants without growth stimulants and artificial chemicals, but they can use approved pesticides for organic farming such as neem, pyrethrin, and lime sulfur.
+- Even organic farming may not be pesticide-free farming.
+Organic farmers grow plants without growth stimulants and artificial chemicals, but they can use approved pesticides for organic farming, such as neem, pyrethrin, and lime sulfur.

 Check Measurable Amounts

-The herbs and supplements should have a percentage or ratio listed next to them.
+The herbs and supplements should also have a percentage or ratio listed next to them.
 For example, “milk thistle seed extract (80% silymarin).”

 Any fillers, or “extras” may be listed without percentages.

-If your dog has food allergies, especially if it is a chewable supplement, make sure there is nothing listed your pet is allergic to.
+If your dog has food allergies, especially if it is a chewable supplement, make sure there is nothing listed that your pet is allergic to.

 FDA Label Requirements

-- A descriptive name of product
+- A descriptive name of the product

 - A statement that it is a dietary supplement